Vakoka Vakiteny: History

-Vakoka Vakiteny was founded in 2007 by workers of Green Schools Bara, a pilot school project within the Green Education Programme in Madagascar.
-Its purpose was production of modern and creative school materials in Malagasy language.
-Vakoka Vakiteny became an independent edition in 2008.

-It gained largely by the fruitful cooperation with the National Centre for Reading Education and Research at the University of Stavanger in Norway as a partner for the accomplishment of the project "La joie de lire".
-This transfer of competence made it possible for Vakoka Vakiteny to develop quality books for Malagasy children.
+Vakoka Vakitey's activities trace back to the project "The Joy of Reading" (La joie de lire), initiated by the National Centre for Reading Education and Research at the University of Stavanger in Norway from 2006 to 2008.
+This project resulted in the production of three modern children's books by young Malagasy artists, which were distributed free of charge to children and schools.

+Following the completion of this project, Vakoka Vakitey was founded in 2008 as an independent publishing compagny to continue the work og "The Joy of Reading" by building on existing expertise but with different funding sources.
+Its purpose was production of modern and creative children's books and school materials in Malagasy language with a special focus on human rights, the rights of women and girls, and environmental protection and thus to develop and produce quality books for Malagasy children.
+The logo of Vakoka Vakiteny is the small, clever lizard Dangaligny, the main character of the first children's book produced.

+In 2009, the Madagascar School and Children's Books Association (Förderverein Madagaskar Schul- und Kinderbücher e.V.) was founded in Germany to financially support the activities of Vakoka Vakiteny.
+The association, with over 30 members, is based in Schopfheim, Baden.

 Vakoka Vakiteny cooperates with the Malagasy government for production and distribution of school books and literature for children and youth and the elaboration of teacher's training programmes about the use of mother tongue literature in teaching.

+Since 2021, Vakoka Vakiteny has supported the construction of small school libraries as safe spaces for children, especially those from disadvantaged backgrounds, to read and do their schoolwork.
+The libraries are brightly painted with illustrations from Vakoka Vakiteny's books and are designed to stimulate the children's creativity.

 Main Activities

-The main activities of Vakoka Vakiteny are to develop, produce and edit quality literature in Malagasy for Malagasy children and youth, to promote the joy of reading and to develop the understanding of literature and art in a modern Malagasy environment.
+The main activities of Vakoka Vakiteny are to develop, produce and edit quality literature in Malagasy language for Malagasy children and youth with a main focus on women's and children's rights as well as nature and the environment, to promote the joy of reading, love for and knowledge of one's mother tongue, and to develop the understanding of literature and art in a modern Malagasy environment.
 Malagasy writers and illustrators shall be stimulated to creativity and the publishing of their products shall be supported.
 It is intended to promote the extent of literature in Malagasy, to strengthen the use of the Malagasy language in all contexts and to form a forum for modern Malagasy literature and illustration.